AlexNek/gitextensions/README.md

   </tr>
 </table>

 **Note for Fork Users**: Visual Studio and other extensions listed above are from the original project.
 This fork may require adjustments or custom extensions for full compatibility.
+The fork version will be installed in parallel with the original version by default.
 Check the [docu/](docu/) directory for fork-specific documentation.

 # Conduct